Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 ## Overview

 Suppose you work at a Chocolate Manufacturing Factory as Technical Specialist to support The Chocolate Factory line operators.
-You are commissioned to launch a new near real-time dashboard to support operators monitor running operations for the Roasting, Grinding and Molding processes to answer questions such as:
+You are commissioned to launch a new near real-time dashboard to support operators monitor running operations for the Fanning/Roasting, Grinding and Moulding processes to answer questions such as:
 •	find all time windows when temperature during roasting is >150°F in the previous 24 hours and trace back events in ADT leading to that
 •	Calculate the average Grinding vibration in the last 2 minutes to ensure the process meets manufacturing quality standards
 •	Find all incidents with unusually higher than normal molding temperature in the previous 5 days